va3wam/SBSMark3/README.md

 ## Contributing

-This project is being developed by a couple of buddies
+This project is being developed by a couple of buddies.
+We are tracking the tasks for this effort in a series of small [projects](https://github.com/va3wam/SBSMark3/projects).

 ## Versioning